List of Persona 4 characters: Kou Ichijo

-Kou Ichijo (一条 廣, Ichijō Kō) is a member of Yasogami's Basketball Team and is very passionate about the sport.
+Kou Ichijo (一条 康, Ichijō Kō) is a member of Yasogami's Basketball Team and is very passionate about the sport.
 He often hangs out with the Soccer Club's Daisuke Nagase.
 An adopted child of a rich family, he becomes concerned regarding his place in the world without knowing his roots.
 He explains to the protagonist and Daisuke that he feels pressure to uphold the family name and do as he is asked.
 Soon, his grandmother tells him that his playing basketball is fine by her; Kou had been freed from his family responsibility, since his adopted parents had a biological daughter that was recently born.
 After this, Kou finds everything in his life meaningless since he felt he had nothing to live for.
 It is through Yu and Daisuke that Kou realizes that he has to choose his own path in life and find his own meaning in living.
 Near the game's ending, Kou decides he will study abroad once finishing school to give recognition to see family in his own way.
 He and Daisuke both serve as the player's Social Link to Strength; in the anime, Kou Ichijo serves as this link and is represented by Yu Narukami's usage of the Persona Rakshasa (ラクシャーサ, Rakushāsa).

 Kou is portrayed by Motohiro Ota in the stage play.